Governor tours Arizona fires, calls for special session

 The governor also sought to increase the amount of cash put into an emergency fund he controls and often uses to make up the difference in actual firefighting expenses.

-Depending on where fires burn in the state, firefighting efforts may be paid for with either state or federal funding.
+Depending on where fires burn in the state, they may be paid for with either state or federal funding.

-Ducey on Wednesday issued an emergency declaration for the two current large wildfires.
+Ducey on Wednesday issued an emergency declaration for the two fires.
 The declaration will make up to $400,000 available for response efforts.

 ———